oomlout/oomlout_oomp_builder/navigation/hardware/bearing/62000_series/62203_size/17_mm_id_40_mm_od_16_mm_depth/part/readme.md

-# Hardware Bearing 62000 Series 62203 Size 17 Mm Id 40 Mm Od 16 Mm Depth
+# Hardware Bearing 62000 Series 62203 Size 17 mm Id 40 mm Od 16 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base